What a Beautiful Day (song): Music video

 The music video was co-directed by Eric Welch and Chris Cagle and premiered in early 2003.

 Chart performance

-"What a Beautiful Day" debuted at number 58 on the U.S. Billboard Hot Country Singles & Tracks for the week of November 9, 2002.
+"What a Beautiful Day" debuted at number 58 on the U.S. Billboard Hot Country Singles & Tracks chart for the week of November 9, 2002.
 It re-entered the chart at number 57 as an official single for the week of November 23, 2002.